MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/room-systems/room-systems-v2.md

 Deployment of Microsoft Teams Rooms essentially breaks down into phases:

 - Confirming that your deployment locations (rooms) meet the deployment dependencies
-- Creating Skype for Business and Exchange accounts and assigning them to the console devices (see [Configure accounts for Microsoft Teams Rooms](room-systems-v2-configure-accounts.md))
+- Creating Microsoft Teams or Skype for Business and Exchange accounts and assigning them to the console devices (see [Configure accounts for Microsoft Teams Rooms](room-systems-v2-configure-accounts.md))
 - Reimaging Microsoft Surface tablets to work as Microsoft Teams Rooms consoles (see [Configure a Microsoft Teams Rooms console](console.md) or [Deploy Microsoft Teams Rooms mass deployment guide](room-systems-scale.md))
 - (Optional) Setting up Microsoft Operations Management Suite for your systems (see [Deploy Microsoft Teams Rooms management with Azure Monitor](azure-monitor-deploy.md)
 - Setting up consoles in meeting rooms and connecting the peripheral devices you need (see the OEM documentation for your set of devices)